Pennsylvania Diminished Value Claims

 Yes.
 Pennsylvania allows third party diminished value claims when another driver is responsible for the accident.
 If you were not at fault, you may pursue compensation for measurable loss in market value after repairs.

-• Can I file diminished value against my own insurance in Pennsylvania?
+• Can I bring this claim against my own insurance?

-Yes, but insurers typically require clear documentation of measurable market impact before offering compensation.
+They'll pay when the evidence is solid — insurers typically require clear documentation of measurable market impact first.

 Still have a question?